google/go-cloud/internal/docs/pubsub/design.md

 *   Publish messages to an existing topic.
 *   Receive messages from an existing subscription.
-*   Peform not much worse than 90% compared to directly using the APIs of various pubsub systems.
+*   Perform not much worse than 90% compared to directly using the APIs of various pubsub systems.
 *   Work well with managed pubsub services on AWS, Azure, GCP and the most used open source pubsub systems.